thiippal/AI2D-RST/README.md

 ## Repository structure

-`annotator`: Contains the annotator used for creating the AI2D-RST corpus.
+`annotator`: The annotator used to create the AI2D-RST corpus.

-`dataloader`: Contains a data loader for PyTorch.
+`dataloader`: A data loader for PyTorch.

-`utils`: Contains various utilities and convenience functions for processing AI2D-RST.
+`utils`: Various utilities and convenience functions for working with AI2D-RST.

+## Download the corpus

+Insert download link here.

+## Annotation schema